rcasto/ghstat/README.md

 ## Additional Notes
 Will likely try to consolidate the stats to one printed out table later, all grouped to their respective repo, but for now every stat is printed out as a separate table sorted by count in descending order for owned repos.

+It is possible that you may get [rate limited](https://docs.github.com/en/enterprise-cloud@latest/rest/overview/resources-in-the-rest-api#rate-limiting), currently 5,000 requests per hour per authenticated user are allowed.